WARNING: Later episodes may contain unmarked spoilers.

-Then she stalls Ward by giving him a false location for the hard drive to be encrypted, and tries to sneak a gun to the place just in case.
+Second, she stalls Ward by giving him a false location for the hard drive to be encrypted, and tries to sneak a gun along just in case.

 And when all else fails, she calls Ward out in the most epic fashion possible — while pretending to decrypt the hard drive, she starts pressing Ward on how he heroically killed Garrett, asking him what he might say to Garrett were he in the diner with them, and coldly offering a few suggestions.
 Ward is uncomfortable with this line of questioning, and with the police officers who are starting to clear the diner out.
 She finally turns her laptop towards him: she tipped off the police and presumably every U.S. government agency that Ward is a mole.
 And as the officers walk over to arrest Ward:

-She runs out of the diner right after, as the police attempt (unsuccessfully) to apprehend Ward, and even manages to hijack a police car...but she doesn't get very far before Deathlok shows up and captures her.
+She runs out of the diner right after, as the police attempt (unsuccessfully) to apprehend Ward, and even manages to hijack a police car to escape him...but she doesn't get very far before Deathlok shows up and captures her.

-Coulson chewing out Maria Hill, for her part in keeping him in the dark about his resurrection, leading the US military to Fury's secret base and selling out Coulson's team and preventing them from going after a known HYDRA agent.
+Coulson chewing out Maria Hill for her part in keeping him in the dark about his resurrection, for leading the US military to Fury's secret base, and for selling out Coulson's team and preventing them from going after a known HYDRA agent.

-Coulson and Hill's epic takedown of Talbot's troops, so they can go after Ward.
+Coulson and Hill's epic takedown of Talbot and his troops so they can go after Ward.

 Coulson and Skye escaping Ward and Deathlok in Lola.
 Mid-air.